 Advanced Capability was introduced with the Mod 6, which began production in 1985.
 The MK 48 ADCAP had a new nose with digital electronics and inertial guidance (replacing the gyro system) that reduced electronics volume, allowing for an increase in fuel capacity.
 The design retained the pre-ADCAP piston engine and propulsor, but with a greater fuel flow rate to increase speed.
 These changes were made by possible in part by the introduction of integrated circuits, including microprocessors.
 The ADCAP is the first torpedo that can use the Navy’s Torpedo Downloader System, which allows torpedoes already in service to receive rapid software updates through their digital guidance systems.

 The first MK 48 ADCAP torpedoes entered submarine service in 1988, with the USS Norfolk (SSN 714) making the first warshot launch on July 23.
 Full ADCAP production was approved the next year.
-The MK 48 ADCAP (Mod 6) remains in service today as the Navy’s primary submarine-launched torpedo, but a Mod 7 variant, the Common Broadband Advanced Sonar System (CBASS) reached Initial Operational Capacity in 2006 and was successfully tested during a July 2008 exercise.
+The Mod 7 variant, the Common Broadband Advanced Sonar System (CBASS) reached Initial Operational Capacity in 2006, was successfully tested during a July 2008 exercise, and is used in service today alongside the Mod 6.
 CBASS is the product of a joint development program between the United States and Australia to create a fully digital, wideband sonar that would allow the ADCAP to be used in littoral environments.
+The Mod 7 CBASS is optimized for both deep and littoral waters and has advanced counter-countermeasure capabilities.